January 2014 Reference piece on poilcy.

 Overview on Adoption

-The Bureau of Land Management (BLM) was tasked by Congress in 1971 with the oversight, protection and management of wild horses.
-When we hear BLM talk we often hear the use of the word “management,” and very little (if any) use of the other two words (but that conversation is for another day).
-As part of this mandate BLM created an adoption program.
 In 1973, as wild horse and burro removals were beginning to be planned, Velma Johnston (Wild Horse Annie) began the “Adopt-A-Horse” program.
 The first removals of wild horses had Velma Johnston and her camera present to oversee the operation and care of wild horses and the “adoption program” truly began.
 (Stone Cabin was the first official removal under the Act.
-You can read about Stone Cabin, history and last removal, here: https://wildhorseeducation.org/roundups/roundups-2012/stone-cabin-2012/ )
+You can read about Stone Cabin, history and last removal, here: http://wildhorseeducation.org/roundups/roundups-2012/stone-cabin-2012/ )

 Information on how to adopt (applications and requirements) can be found on the BLM website here: http://www.blm.gov/wo/st/en/prog/whbprogram/adoption_program.html